abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 wisdom, meditation, loving-kindness or anything like that.
 But at least I can just put up with this.
 I can build some khanti pāramī.”
-His attitude reminded me of the depressed but lovable donkey Eeyore from *Winnie-the-Pooh.*
+His attitude reminded me of the depressed but lovable donkey Eeyore from *Winnie-the-Pooh*.

 Khanti is actually a proactive engaging with experience in a way that’s not getting caught up in or swayed by the reactions and impulses of either liking or disliking or of desire and aversion.
 It has an enduring quality to it.
-One of the phrases the Buddha uses to describe the impulses of mind is *abhijjhā domanassa,* desire and aversion or a gladness-sadness type of impulse.
+One of the phrases the Buddha uses to describe the impulses of mind is *abhijjhā domanassa*, desire and aversion or a gladness-sadness type of impulse.
 We can try to have an enduring and patient attitude toward that so we’re not reactive.
 When we’re not reactive, then desire and aversion, liking and disliking go their